IamSomeonethatishere/File-encryptor-thingy/CLI file encryption and managing project/Readme/Readme.md

-There is more to work on dont download in current state
+More work needs to be done BUT the program works in its current state i will continue development
+This may be flagged as a virus.